nbagwan/SHIFTS/README.md

 ### Example data set
 [EXAMPLE can be foud here](https://github.com/CNIC-Proteomics/SHIFTS/EXAMPLE)

-1. Download folder "Project-mito", which contains the two experiment "Heart" and "Liver".
+1. Download folder "exampleData.rar" and extract, which contains the two experiment "Heart" and "Liver".
 1. Download the MasterFile.txt as well and change "path" in masterPath column path/Project-mito and subpath column path/Heart.
 1. Download the SHIFTS executable folder and on command line, change directory to "dist"
 1. Run program as explained above.